solstice333/VIndexTalk/part4.md

 vin.emplace("02-K64", 100);
 ```

-Underneath all of this, the V-Index populates this:
+Underneath all of this, the V-Index generates this:

 ![v_index_internals](v_index_internals.png)